pbhagav1/MS-Course-Rep/Information Retrieval/README.md

+# Information Retrieval
-# Information RetrievalThis folder contains the assignments of the Information Retrieval course taken during Spring 2016
+This folder contains the assignments of the Information Retrieval course taken during Spring 2016